Different types of social work

 Although a bachelor’s degree in social work is the most common requirement for entry-level positions, a growing number of social workers in various fields have advanced degrees.
 According to the Occupational Information Network (O*NET), a master’s degree is the required education level for substance abuse and behavioral disorder counselors, mental health social workers, and family social workers.
 In the field of healthcare social work5, 92 percent of respondents said that a master’s degree is required5.

 If you want to advance in social work or start a new career in the field, a master’s degree in social work is a good investment—particularly for those with a bachelor’s degree in an unrelated field and limited social work experience.
+Once you have completed an MSW, your career path could lead down a variety of different fields in social work.

 Our Lady of the Lake University’s MSW will help you build the foundation for a career in social service leadership and advanced direct practice.
 OLLU’s Worden School of Social Service is accredited by the Council on Social Work Education, and allows you to earn your MSW online in as little as two years.
 Request more information or call 855-275-1082 to speak with an admissions advisor.